stefalie/gb/README.md

 - `Clang` or `Msvc` to choose the compiler
 - `Rel` or `Deb` for release or debug flags

-For debugging call `devenv build\gb.exe` in the project directory (make sure `msvc_shell.bat` has been called first), or simply use the VSCode project by calling `code .` in the project directory (this also needs `shell_msvc.bat` to be called first).
+For debugging call `devenv build\gb.exe` in the project directory (make sure `msvc_shell.bat` has been called first), or simply use the VSCode project by calling `code .` in the project directory (this also requires prior setup of the environment via `shell_msvc.bat`).

 ## Resources